-Virginia Housing is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Virginia Housing is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Virginia Housing serves Virginia.